From Binary to No Code, an history of IT

 Introduction to Low Code

-Quite unknown a few years ago in the world of web and mobile development, the Low-code is gaining ground and aims to be a major player in the development world in the coming years.
+Quite unknown a few years ago in the world of web and mobile development, the Low code is gaining ground and aims to be a major player in the development world in the coming years.

 It is a way to develop and design software applications faster and simpler, significantly reducing the amount of code to write yourself.
-Several positive points about this new system: It allows experienced developers to increase their performance by not neglecting the quality of their productions, and allows “beginners” developers to create applications more simply and intuitively.
+Several positive points about this new system: It allows experienced developers to increase their performance by not neglecting the quality of their productions, and allows Citizen developers to create applications more simply and intuitively.
 Indeed, by using visual modeling through a graphical interface, configuring and building applications has never been more accessible.

 ComputerBuilding blocks